Shop Subscribe

 7. Around the Table

 With 1 set of Speed Stacks per student, this activity has groups of 4 stacking and rotating around their table to perfect their stacking skills.
-Everyone is moving, everyone is engaged.
+Everyone moves, and everyone engages.
 All students will stack up to the challenge!

 Combining bowling and Speed Stacking, students bowl (using foam balls, of course!) toward their opponent’s upstacked cups, all the while protecting their own stacks.
 Bowl a strike and the student whose cups were knocked down switches teams and upstacks again with their new team while now attempting to knock down their new opponent’s stack.
 Non-stop motion and no one is spared!